Kwenta/smart-margin-integrations/README.md

 5. Service will execute trades only if target wallet has enough sUSD to execute trade.
 6. Service can copy open/close trades, modify margin, modify size, set stop loss and take profit conditional orders.

+## Edge cases

+Since the script works by calculating the proportions of trades, there may be some trades that will not be executed by this script.

+1. If the target wallet opens a trade for 50% of its deposit (e.g. $1,000) and you only have $99 available, the position opening will be ignored (due to the minimum position size of $50).
+2. If the target wallet performs any type of operation on an existing market position (increase/decrease size, change margin, close position) and your wallet didn't have the same position, then this operation will be ignored.
+3. If the target wallet increases the margin size of the position - the script will take the same percentage of your position.
+If there is not enough sUSD in your account to execute a trade, it's trade will be ignored.
+4. If the target wallet decreases the margin size of the position - the script will take the same percentage of your position.
+If your position has less than $50 of collateral after margin decrease, it's trade will be ignored.

 ## Installation

 ```bash